Five reasons Wingspan is the most fantastic boardgame ever created

 A more recent game playing all the expansion packs and the Oceania board with nectar.
 Linton got a huge bird total (70) so we took a photo for posterity.

 I must admit that in our household, we call this game not Wingspan, but a Game of F***s.
 Most of the cards are referred to as Little Sh**s or Useless F***s, because they don't help the current goals.
 But some birds are totally awesome like the Wedge-tailed Eagle, Great-horned owl, Puffin, Little Penguin, and the Black Noddy.
 Worth loads of points, these birds also look gorgeous on the board.

 Having played so many games, we've developed "House Rules" including:

 1. If you get the Spangled Drongo, you must call out "Spangled Drongo!" loudly using your best Ocker accent.
 What a name for a bird!

 5. And finally, for those with the Oceania expansion pack, one of the round goals is "No goal" which we think sucks because it decreases the total points achievable.
+[Updated July 2022 - the kind people on the Wingspan Facebook group let me know that I've been play "No goal" all wrong LOL - but our house rule is still fun to play regardless].
 Instead, we have a house-rule that it's for "NZ birds played" but as you will have likely guessed we call it the "NZ F***ks" round.
 We use NZ Birds Online as the adjudicator as to whether the bird is "NZ" or not, and refer to looking up a bird as "Consulting Colin" after Colin Miskelly, who created this amazing resource.
 It's turned into our favourite round goal.
 It's fascinating to see how many vagrants we get (did you know NZ has kookaburras?).

 P.S.
 This is not a paid or solicited review, I'm just a dedicated fan.